upala-digital-identity/db/README.md

 # DB

 Stores individual scores and proofs.
-Group managers can publish with their private key.
+Pool managers publish with their private key.
 Anyone can read.
 Every network has it's own instance of db (e.g. https://rinkeby.db.upala.io).

 ## Writing data (POST)

-- Checks if the sender is an acive group manager (Graph request "Get group manager for the group address").
-Error: Signer is not an active group manager.
-- Checks if the root is active onchain (Graph request "Get root timestamp by roothash").
-Write root to db.
-Error: No such root on-chain
-- Checks if [signature] is correct.
-The whole message must be signed by groupManagerAddress.
-Error: Wrong signature.
-- Converts scores to decimal? (unit256)??? todo
-- Writes data (only increases scores)
-Warning: "You tried to decsrease scores use --force-decrease to update those"
-- Save transaction the whole transaction into log.
-- Return result
+#### Request

 Example message to DB (proof field differs for different pool types):

     {
-        groupAddress: "0x11111ed78501edb696adca9e41e78d8256b6",
+        poolAddress: "0x11111ed78501edb696adca9e41e78d8256b6",
-        groupManagerAddress: "0x33321ed78501edb696adca9e41e78d8256b6",
+        poolManagerAddress: "0x33321ed78501edb696adca9e41e78d8256b6",
-        singature: "0x3asdgd78501edb696adca9e41e78dhdr5",
         scoreBundleId: '0x11111e501...fa0434d7cf87d92345',
         claims: {
             [wallet0.address]: {
               score: 67,
-              proof: {
+              proof: {  // for SignedScoresPool:
-                        signature: '0x2a411...'  // if SignedScoresPool
+                        signature: '0x2a411...'
                     }
             },
             [wallet1.address]: {
               score: 87,
-              proof: {
+              proof: {  // for Merkle pool:
-                        index: 3,  // if Merkle pool
+                        index: 3,
                         merkleProof: ['0x2a411...','0x2acf16c6...']
                     }
             },
         },

+        singature: "0x3asdgd78501edb696adca9e41e78dhdr5",
     }

+#### Workflow

+- Checks if the sender is an acive pool manager (Graph request "Get pool manager for the pool address").
+Error: Signer is not an active pool manager.
+- Checks if the root is active onchain (Graph request "Get bundleId timestamp by bundleId").
+Write bundleId to db.
+Error: No such bundleId on-chain
+- Checks if [signature] is correct.
+The whole message must be signed by poolManagerAddress.
+Error: Wrong signature.
+- Writes data (only increases scores)
+Warning: "You tried to decsrease scores.
+There's no sense in doing it this way.
+You'll have to publish new score bundle and delete this one (please see the docs)."
+- Save the whole transaction into log.
+- Return result

+#### Response

 Example return:

     {
-        updatesCount: number of updates scores;
+        updatesCount: number of updated scores;
-        failedToDecrease: number of scores not updated due
+        failedToDecreaseCount: number of scores not updated due
-        warning: "You tried to decsrease scores use --force-decrease to update those"
+        warning: "You tried to decsrease scores..."
         error: ""
     }

 ## Reading data (GET)
 Anyone can read data through a GET request.
-Request params:
-userID - Upala user ID
-groups - array of groups addresses trusted by the DApp that sends the request For multipassport: number of best scores - how many best scores should be retrieved start from - multipasport may request scores from posittion 10 to 20 when user presses "more" button.

-Returns:
-Returns all individual scores.

-#### Workflow:

-- Request db and return user scores in trusted groups (one best for each group)

-#### Response:
+#### Request

     {
+        userID: bytes20 // Upala user ID
+        pools: [bytes20]    // array of pool addresses trusted by the DApp
+                            // todo does multipasport send all? possible pools?
+    }

+#### Workflow
+- Do house keeping (see below) if time since last one is above 5? minutes
+- Return data

+#### Response
+Return user scores in **all** trusted pools (one best for each pool).
+E.g.:

+    {
         scores:
         [
             {
-                groupAddress: "0x11111ed78501edb696adca9e41e78d8256b6",
+                poolAddress: "0x11111ed78501edb696adca9e41e78d8256b6",
-                pool: '0x11111e501...fa0434d7cf87d92345',
                 timestamp: '0xa35d', // todo wtf??
                 transactionId: '0x42..abcd'   // db transaction id
                 claim:
                 {
-                    score: '2', // decimal??
+                    score: '2', // uint8
                     proof: { signature: "0x447f8...fa0434d7cf87d92345" }
                 }
             },